camtauxe/mysql_portal/phase2/readme.txt

-To deploy the website to the server, run the shell script like so:

-    sh deploySite.sh

-Note that everything within the deploy directory will be sent to the server, so be careful about including any sensitive information within that directory.

-Anything within the 'deploy/private' and 'deploy/lib' directory will not be accessible as the web server is configured to deny access to these directories

-The web server is configured to interpret any request for a python file (.py) within the deploy directory as a CGI (Common Gateway Interface) script.
-This means that the web server will run the script and return whatever that script sends to standard output as the HTTP response.
+The 'deploy' directory contains all of the files that are sent to the remote server (mysql.camerontauxe.com).
+The Web Server is configured so that when requesting any python file, instead of returning the file, the script is executed via CGI to generate the web page.
+The server is also configured to deny any requests to the contents of the 'private' and 'lib' directories.'
+The contents of 'lib' are used by the python scripts and contain common functions for interacting with MySQL or using CGI.
+The 'private' directory is for anything else that needs to be on the server but cannot be publicly accessible to the internet (currently unused).

+The 'data' directory contains the script for generating random sets of data.

+The 'doc' directory contains the lab writeup